 Describe the steps that you will take to handle and secure study data during data collection, storage, use, and transmission.
 Include information about training of study staff, authorization of access, password protection, encryption, physical controls, certificates of confidentiality, separation of identifiers and data, etc.:

-All data will be stored digitally on a password protected desktop computer in the Sandbox studio.
+All data will be stored digitally on a password-protected desktop computer in the Sandbox studio.

 For multi-site studies, describe how data or specimens will be handled and secured for each site (e.g., central or disseminated data storage, data coordinating center):